robertdebock/ansible-role-bootstrap/README.md

 ```
 ---
+- name: bootstrap
-- hosts: all
+  hosts: all
   gather_facts: no
+  become: yes

   roles:
     - ansible-role-bootstrap

   tasks:
-    - name: do something.
+    - name: test connnection
       ping:
 ```

-Fact gathering will be done in the role when all required software is installed.
-Tasks that require root access have "become" set to yes.
-Therefor this role can be included without become.
-(See example playbook above.)
+Non-standard options:
+- gather_facts is set to no, because machines may not have all required software installed to be able to use common Ansible mechanisms.
+This role does eventually run "setup", providing all facts, when the required software is installed.
+- become is set to "yes".
+The first part of the playbook logs in as "remote_user" (set in defaults/main.yml) and installs required software.
+After that, the user specified in your inventory or ansible.cfg is used.

 License
 -------